Elangopen84/Novomorphic/docs/info.md

 ## How it works

-XOR and AND gares are connected to input a and b.
+XOR and AND gates are connected to input a and b.

 ## How to test